 Benefits:

-- Greater control over data as it’s stored on local servers.
+- More control for the data when it is stored on local servers.

-- Similar flexibility as cloud-based systems, but with more control over the hardware and LIMS Software environment.
+- Much as cloud-based systems, but with greater hardware and LIMS Software system control.

 Open-Source LIMS